Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 “See Blackfish!” they say, especially if you watch videos on YouTube featuring captive dolphins and whales.
 “A haunting, mesmerizing, psychological thriller,” one critic raves.
-The film opened to a warm reception at the Sundance Film Festival as well as probable Oscar buzz, and it was scheduled to air on CNN on October 24th.
+The film opened to a warm reception at the Sundance Film Festival as well as probable Oscar buzz, and it was scheduled to air on CNN.

 But is everything in the recent documentary film Blackfish true?

 Before the film came out, my review of the trailer was met with flagrant opposition.
 A few commenters offered some valuable information about the subject (which I include here) but most declared that I was ignorant and stupid for assessing a film that I hadn't seen.

 When I first viewed the trailer, I found it highly unsettling and knew that many novices to the subject of animal behavior, animal welfare, and captive animal criticism would retain many unflattering, one-sided views of more than just the famed aquatic parks.
 Even the director of this film has stated, "We sometimes hear of dogs mauling other people, but in these cases, we don't seem to hear about them attacking their masters," which is completely incorrect.

 Many of the critics of my article erroneously presumed that I was also new to the subject of Seaworld, orcas in the wild, and the controversy of captive cetaceans because of my lack of emotion that matched theirs, but I’ve followed it for over three years, starting with the grisly photos of Kandu V’s death.
 The trailer simply embodied the debate, and that’s what I sought to respond to.

 But here’s the thing—I was really providing my assessment of a mindset that is rapidly gaining momentum in our society.